Download PDF

 Conflicts of interest

 The authors declare the following financial interests/personal relationships which may be considered as potential competing interests: Fanelli M and Petrone V reported that financial support was provided by HERVCOV project funded by the HORIZONHLTH-2021-DISEASE G.A.101057302.
+The other authors declared that there are no conflicts of interest.

 Ethical approval and consent to participate